ahungry/wilt/README.md

 value in detecting how much is too much code complexity for a given code structure.

+The performance is very good as well - to check all files in the Emacs code base and check their WILT scores for instance only took 3 seconds on an old Lenovo W530 (without any fancy parallelism tricks).

 # Installation

 Clone the repo, or just copy the `wilt` file in the repo and plop it